 Even just a 1 percentage point rise in bond yields from their current low levels would cause $1 trillion in capital losses, according to a Goldman Sachs analysis.
 Rising interest rates are disastrous for bondholders and hazardous to all financial assets.

-To the extent that they are associated with rising inflation expectations, however, rising interest are bullish for hard assets.
-This has been proven during past rising rates cycles, the last major one being during the late 1970s.
+To the extent that they are associated with rising inflation expectations, however, rising interest is bullish for hard assets.
+This has been proven during past rising rate cycles, the last major one being during the late 1970s.